CuriousOne23/WhenMathPrays/ARCHITECTURE.md

 ## Purpose
 This document describes the overall architecture, object model, and design principles for the WhenMathPrays interactive scenario editor.
 It is intended to guide development, debugging, and future enhancements.

+## Recent Updates
+**December 5, 2025:** Phase 1 of interactive editor completed with maintainable UI architecture.
+The `interactive_editor.py` UI system has been designed with a centralized LAYOUT dictionary that consolidates all positioning constants, making future modifications and enhancements significantly easier.
+This architecture allows for independent positioning of UI elements (gauges, buttons, panels) without hunting through code for magic numbers.

 ## Directory Structure
 ```
 /WhenMathPrays/